 Skip to content

-Advice on transacting in USD when buying a property in London
+Advice on transacting in USD when selling a property in the Cotswolds

 Insight

 Each month, the Farrer & Co Residential Property partners give us a brief insight into their working lives.
-This month, we give an overview of advice given to US clients buying a flat in London against the backdrop of global events causing currency volatility.
+This month we provide an overview of advice given to US clients selling their house in the Cotswolds against the backdrop of ongoing global events and currency volatility.

 The Brief